A silent protest in Love Park, downtown Philadelphia orchestrated by

 They were tourists I presume.

-lines in particular stood out.
-There’s one guy not featured in the
+particular stood out.
+There’s one guy not featured in the photos.
+His

-photos.
-His friends were trying to get him to join the picture but he
+friends were trying to get him to join the picture but he couldn’t take

 "Something about this doesn’t feel right.
 I’m going to sit this one out, guys."
 "Com’on man… he’s already dead."

-broke my heart.
 Some restored my faith in humanity.
-There was an older
+There was an older white couple who

-their politics down our throats.”
-Older woman: “They’re black kids,
+politics down our throats.”
+Older woman: “They’re black kids, honey.

-as luck would have it the wind blew the caution tape and it got tangle
+would have it the wind blew the caution tape and it got tangle around

-around her foot.
+her foot.
 She had to stop and take the tape off.
-She still took her photo.
+She still took her